 Once your keto stuffing is baked, serve it at your Thanksgiving table and enjoy!

-And you can reheat the stuffing by putting it back in the oven at 350°F until it reaches your desired temperature.
+You can reheat the stuffing by putting it back in the oven at 350°F for about 10 minutes or until it reaches your desired temperature.

 It will allow you to enjoy a classic Thanksgiving meal while keeping it low carb and keto friendly!
 But don't just make this recipe once - it's great all year long for various occasions or just a weeknight dinner.